ANTONIN RÜCKL & SONS 1919-1939

 KRALIK VS WELZ:ONE OF THE CONFUSING VASE SHAPES PRODUCED BY BOTH

-WHO MADE ALL THESE TANGO DECOR GLASS VASES ARE MADE BY SEVERAL CZECH HOUSES
+ALL THESE TANGO DECOR GLASS VASES ARE MADE BY SEVERAL CZECH HOUSES

 An image of a trumpet tango decor glass vase grouping, which at first glance appear the same, but if you examine the foot rest bases, the height and width of the pieces, compare the proportions of the crimped six point shallow rims with the body mass, it varies, and some seem smaller than others.
 There are too many differences to comfortably claim these were all made by the same company.
 This simple form as has been said often about other Czech glass shapes, was a popular one for the 1920-40 period.
 It would be logical to conclude it was used by several companies.

 You will also note that some of these vases are the same glass color on the interior surface and the exterior one, and some have an extra exterior glass decor application on top of it.
 The Truitt's published image with Tango vase shape examples in yellow with applied winding, is seen with both a white interior and a yellow interior in Volume II.

 The consensus among most Czech glass collectors is a cautious one regarding the Tango decors.
 Because it combines simple colors and simple shapes.
 Unless you have the benefit of documentation as Loetz does, or a recognized mark as Kralik does, the glass piece remains a 'MAYBE'.